NewFree Tool

 Most StairMaster machines simulate a step rise of about 8 inches (20 cm) per step.
 That figure is the industry convention rather than a strict standard - individual models can vary by half an inch or so.
 If you train on a specific machine and want exact numbers, this calculator lets you override the default step height and recalculate vertical gain on the spot.

-How many floors is a mile on a StairMaster?
+How many floors is a mile on a StairMaster? (also: how many floors in a mile?)

 How many floors is 2,000 steps on a StairMaster?